LATC/EU-data-cloud/institutions/Eurostat/design/workflow.md

 	         void:dataDump data:ds_1.ttl;
 	.

-## 6. Generate VoID for DSDs only (INTERNAL)
+## 6. Generate store inventory

 This will be solely used to populate the triple stores (see next step).

 * INPUT: URL of `table_of_contents.xml`
-* OUTPUT:  one file in the file system with all DSDs
+* OUTPUT:  `~/inventory.rdf` one file in the file system with all DSDs

-One DSD looks for example:
+Note: the inventory also contains the dataset from STEP5.

+For example:

 	@prefix data: <http://eurostat.linked-statistics.org/data/> .
 	@prefix dss: <http://eurostat.linked-statistics.org/dss/> .